 “How do you properly care for your windshield in the winter?
 What is proper winter windshield care?”
 We get these kinds of questions quite a bit this time of year, so we wanted to remind y’all of some winter care know-hows, from warming windshields before repairs to advising your customers on how to properly remove wintry precipitation to avoid damage or further damage.

-For you and your customers, here’s how NOT to clear a frost, ice, or snow-covered windshield:
+For both you and your customers, here’s how NOT to clear a frost, ice, or snow-covered windshield:

 What CAN be done?
 For frost and ice on a windshield, don’t try and speed up the process.
 The safest and most effective way to clear a windshield is time and patience.